-In the classroom students are expected to:
+In the classroom, students are expected to:

-Be Safe (Make safe choices, calm, quiet body, stay in personal space)

-- Be Respectful (Be a kind friend, follow adult directions, take care of school property, and use appropriate school language - Be Responsible (be prepared to learn and respond to and complete tasks)
+- Be Safe (Make safe choices, remain calm, demonstrate a quiet body, stay in personal space) - Be Respectful (Be a kind friend, follow adult directions, take care of school property, and use appropriate school language) - Be Responsible (Be prepared to learn and respond to and complete tasks)

 In general, students are expected to behave in a way that promotes learning and does not interfere with teaching and learning.
 Teachers and students in each classroom set up rules and consequences that promote an optimum learning situation for all.
-Students reported for misconduct will speak with the Principal.
-Parents will be notified when it is deemed necessary.
+Students reported for misconduct will speak with school administration.
+Parent(s)/guardian(s) will be notified when it is deemed necessary.

-In the halls students are expected to:
+In the halls, students are expected to: